Ohio city rewrites abortion ban, advocacy groups end lawsuit

 The city of Lebanon, in southwest Ohio, opted to revise the law rather than defend it in court.
 Enforcement had been placed on hold while that work took place.

 Opponents said they dropped their lawsuit Jan.
-12 after provisions were removed that made aiding and abetting an abortion a crime, and the law was further clarified to assure providing transportation, instructions, money or “abortion doula” services, including counseling, were still allowed.
+12 after provisions were removed that made aiding and abetting an abortion a crime, and the law was further clarified to assure that providing transportation, instructions, money or abortion doula services, including counseling, were still allowed.

 Lebanon’s ban was one of four that cropped up around Ohio in 2021, part of a national effort to ban abortion “one city at a time” by the Texas-based Sanctuary Cities of the Unborn organization overseen by Mark Lee Dickson.